Umbrella company payslips – what is the Apprenticeship Levy?

 Perhaps the most headline-grabbing example of this came from the Unite union in 2018.

-The union claimed that whilst it was “highly immoral to pass this cost on to the worker, it is not illegal provided the worker has agreed to the deduction.”
+while it was highly immoral to pass this cost on to the worker, it is not illegal provided the worker has agreed to the deduction.

 This is another reason why we encourage contractors to take time researching umbrella company options before signing up.